-Just headed towards your garage to start your first big painting project of the season when you find that your spray paint can nozzle has clogged.
+Just headed towards your garage to start your first big painting project of the season and you find that your spray paint can nozzle has clogged.
 Or maybe you’re in the middle of your project, and the paint just won’t come out of the nozzle anymore.

 Don’t worry – we’ve all been there.
-Luckily, there is an easy way to fix a clogged paint spray can nozzle.
+Luckily, there is an easy way to fix a clogged spray paint can nozzle.

 - Remove the nozzle from the can